grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "...The locals don't call it that."
 Put in Hemi.

 Percy waved him off.
 "We estimate it will take three or four days and nights to get there.
-That's running slow and deep during the day, and fast on the surface at night with all things nominal."
+That's running slow and deep during the day, and fast on the surface at night with all things fuckin' nominal."

 "And what's the plan for the _Gnat_?"
 Shakes asked.